Spike Field and Reward Primitives¶

 boundary_mode="reflect", # Reflect at boundaries for better 2D exploration

-seed=42, # Seed produces uniform spatial coverage with rotational OU
+seed=42, # Seed produces uniform spatial coverage with rotational OU,

 )